-If relevant, you can also add other contributors.
+If relevant, you can also add other contributors, as with TV shows.
 For example, if your paper mentions specific performances, you can include the actors in your citation; if you discuss the film’s visuals, you can include the cinematographer.

 Identify the role of each contributor and separate them with commas.

 If your discussion of the movie focuses mainly on one contributor (e.g. the director or a performer), you can choose to include that name at the start of the citation instead, where the author would normally go.